-If a family member has predictive testing and is found to carry a BRCA1 or BRCA2 gene mutation, they will have had genetic counselling to discuss the implications and risk-management options.
+If a family member has predictive testing and is found to carry a BRCA1 or BRCA2 gene mutation, they may be at greater risk of developing ovarian cancer.
+They will have had genetic counselling to discuss the implications and risk-management options.
 In all cases, they will be supported in all of their decisions by a team of professionals.

 - Removal of both of ovaries and fallopian tubes: bilateral salpingo-oophrectomy

 This operation will greatly reduce the risk of developing ovarian cancer and may, to a much lesser extent, reduce the risk of breast cancer, although the evidence is unclear about this.